tomp736/kubernetes_at_hetzner/README.md

 # awesome_kubernetes

-### No frills kubernetes cluster on hetzner cloud.
+### Awesome repository for kubernetes cluster provisioned on hetzner cloud using ansible and terraform.

 Requirements: